rod-chapman/mlkem-native/cbmc/proofs/proof_guide.md

 # CBMC Proof Guide and Cookbook for MLKEM-C

 This doc acts as a guide to developing proofs of C code using CBMC.
+It concentrates on the use of _contracts_ to achieve _unbounded_ and _modular_ proofs of type-safety and correctness properties.

+This document uses the abbreviated forms of the CBMC contracts defined by macros in the cbmc.h header file in the MLKEM-C sources.

 ## Common Proof Patterns